Chase Lee: Texas Rangers

-The Texas Rangers selected Lee in the sixth round of the 2021 Major League Baseball Draft.
+The Texas Rangers selected Lee in the sixth round of the 2021 Major League Baseball draft.
 After signing with the team he was assigned to the Rookie-level Arizona Complex League Rangers, where he made one appearance before being promoted to the Double-A Frisco RoughRiders.
 He finished the season going 0–1 with a 3.71 ERA and 27 strikeouts over 17 innings for Frisco.
 Lee returned to Frisco to open the 2022 season, going 1–1 with a 2.25 ERA and 30 strikeouts over 24 innings, before being promoted to the Round Rock Express of the Triple-A Pacific Coast League on June 14.
 With Round Rock, Lee went 1–1 with a 5.46 ERA and 41 strikeouts over 31 1/3 innings.
 Lee was named the Texas Rangers 2022 minor league Reliever of the Year.

 Lee received a non-roster invitation to major league spring training in 2023 and returned to Round Rock for the 2023 season, going 3–4 with a 3.98 ERA and 87 strikeouts over 63 1/3 innings.
 He made eight appearances for Round Rock in 2024, recording a 1.69 ERA with 11 strikeouts across 10 2/3 innings pitched.

 Detroit Tigers

 On July 30, 2024, Lee and Joseph Montalvo were traded to the Detroit Tigers in exchange for Andrew Chafin.
 In 17 appearances for the Triple–A Toledo Mud Hens, he logged a 1–3 record and 3.27 ERA with 31 strikeouts across 22 innings pitched.
 Following the season, the Tigers added Lee to their 40-man roster to protect him from the Rule 5 draft.

 Lee was optioned to Triple-A Toledo to begin the 2025 season.
 On April 22, 2025, Lee was promoted to the major leagues for the first time.
 He made his major league debut that evening against the San Diego Padres, tossing 1 2/3 scoreless innings with one strikeout.
 Lee recorded his first career win on May 21, tossing two scoreless innings of relief against the St. Louis Cardinals.
+Lee made 32 appearances for Detroit during his rookie campaign, compiling a 4-1 record and 4.10 ERA with 36 strikeouts across 37 1/3 innings pitched.

+Toronto Blue Jays

+On December 12, 2025, Lee was traded to the Toronto Blue Jays in exchange for minor league pitcher Johan Simon.
+Lee was optioned to the Triple-A Buffalo Bisons to begin the regular season.
+Lee bounced between Triple-A and the Blue Jays, being recalled to Toronto on 4 occasions.
+He recorded his first major league save on August 5, 2026 against the Houston Astros in the 10th inning.